plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ## Lognormal distribution

 The Lognormal distribution fills a similar niche as the Gamma distribution.
 Like the Gamma distribution, it has **support** (the interval in which its density is greater than 0) from 0 to $\infty$, making it suitable as a prior for edge lengths, rate ratios, and other parameters that must necessarily be positive but do not have an upper bound on their possible values.
 One difference between Lognormal and Gamma distributions is that Lognormal distributions always have density 0.0 at the value 0.0, whereas Gamma distributions with shape parameter less than 1 have infinite density at the value 0.0.
-So if zero is really not an option, a Lognormal prior may be a better choice than a Gamma distribution.
+So if you are choosing a prior distribution for something that cannot be exactly zero, then a Lognormal distribution is a better choice than a Gamma distribution.

 The Lognormal distribution has two parameters: $\mu$ and $\sigma$.
 The names of these parameters may be familiar to you as the mean and standard deviation parameters of a Normal distribution.

-Let's generate 1 million random variates from a Lognormal distribution and ask what the sample mean and standard deviation are:
+:large_blue_diamond: Let's generate 1 million random variates from a Lognormal distribution and ask what the sample mean and standard deviation are:

     library(stats)
     z <- rlnorm(1000000, 1, 2)